bit-lords-csulb/Travel-Cents/README.md

    ```

 3. Add your Firebase config:
-   - Download `google-services.json` from your Firebase console
+   - Download `google-services.json` from your Firebase console.
-   - Place it in `app/`
+   - Place it in `app/`.

 4. Open in Android Studio, let Gradle sync, then **Run**.